nvhieu1978/plutus-pioneer-program/docs/week3.rst

 All the examples of contracts we have seen so far were fixed.
 We used a ``TypedValidator`` as a compile-time constant.
 The idea of parameterized scripts is that you can have a parameter and, depending on the value of the parameter, you get different values of ``TypedValidator``.

-So, instead of defining one script, you can define a family of scripts that are parameterized by a given parameter.
+So, instead of defining one script, with a single script address, with all UTxOs sitting at the same address, you can define a family of scripts that are parameterized by a given parameter.
+In our case, this will mean that UTxOs for different beneficiaries and/or deadlines will be a different script addresses, as they will have parameterized validators specific to their parameters rather than specific to the datum of the UTxO.

 We are going to demonstrate how to do this by, instead of using datum for the beneficiary and deadline values, using a parameter.